What Does VIN Mean?

 Vehicle Descriptor Section (VDS)

-The Vehicle Descriptor Section (VDS) runs from the 4th to the 9th character.
+The Vehicle Descriptor Section (VDS) includes the 4th to the 9th character.
 This section provides key details such as the vehicle’s model, engine type, body style, and safety features.
-The 9th character also serves as a check digit, used to verify that the VIN number is valid and not a forgery

 What Information Does Your VIN Reveal?